 bangalore.json

-file and click Open.
-In the Data Source Manager window, click Add.railway=station
+Open.
+In the Data Source Manager window, click

 .
 Enter railway